emad-elsaid/emad-elsaid.github.io/Bulma HTML5 Dialog.md

 # Cleaning up JS

-There is so many in the original JS code to allow for multiple dialogs and hiding the dialog when clicking different parts of the page when the dialog is open.
-I have one dialog here so lets clean tihs up.
+There is so many in the original JS code to allow for multiple dialogs and hide the dialog when clicking different parts of the page when the dialog is open.
+I have one dialog here so lets clean it up.

 ```js
  const tools = document.getElementById('tools-modal');